richardchien/bluetooth-communicator-android/README.md

-// Choose a device (a server) and connect to it mDevice = //... mClient.connectToDevice(mDevice, MainActivity.MY_UUID, new ConnectResultListener() {
+// Choose a device (a server) and connect to it mDevice = //...
+// MY_UUID: A unique id used on both client side and server side.
+See "http://developer.android.com/intl/zh-cn/guide/topics/connectivity/bluetooth.html#ConnectingAsAServer" mClient.connectToDevice(mDevice, MY_UUID, new ConnectResultListener() {
     @Override
     public void onSucceed(BluetoothDevice device) {
         // Do something after establishing connection with a specific device